Email FacebookTwitterMenu burgerClose thin

 • Tax preparation fees

-Under IRS rules, the executor can deduct eligible costs as an expense against estate tax or the income tax of the estate, but not both.
+Under IRS rules, the executor can deduct eligible costs from either estate tax or estate income tax, but not both.

 The IRS doesn’t offer any personal tax deductions for funeral expenses.
 That means if you had to travel to attend a funeral, you wouldn’t be able to write off anything you paid for flights, hotels or meals.
 You also can’t claim a personal deduction for any funeral or burial expenses paid out of your own pocket.